nginxinc/kic-reference-architectures/extras/README.md

 - [`jwt.token`](./jwt.token) This file contains the JWT required to pull the NGINX IC from the NGINX, Inc registry.
   See [this webpage](https://docs.nginx.com/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret)
   for details and examples.
+- [`jenkins`](./jenkins) This directory contains sample jenkinsfiles.
+Note that these are not guaranteed to be production ready.
+These files are named according to the specific type of build they manage; for example, AWS, K3S, MicroK8s, and DO (Digital Ocean).

 ## Notes